rugbyprof/3013-Algorithms/Assignments/A03/README.md

 - Name your input file `animals.json` and place that in the `A03` folder.
 - A copy of your generated output.
 - Name printed digitally on all items turned in.
+- Stapled at top left corner with output behind code.
 - Comments:

 ```